livewire/livewire/docs/volt.md

 ## Anonymous components

-Sometimes, you may want to convert a small portion of a page to a Volt component without extracting it into a separate file.
+Sometimes, you may want to convert a small portion of a page into a Volt component without extracting it into a separate file.
 For example, imagine a Laravel route that returns the following view:

 ```php
 Route::get('/counter', fn () => view('pages/counter.blade.php'));